danielforeverlearning/test_google_drive/java_gradle_console_app/README.txt

 () set environment variables for JAVA_HOME and Path (d) console.developers.google.com --> authenticate/sign in manually --> make sure project is correct --> Credentials --> make sure there is a "OAuth 2.0 Client IDs" of type Other otherwise click "Create credentials"-->"OAuth client ID"-->Other-->Create
 (e) download the json
-(f) rename it to credentials.json and put in Desktop\test\src\main\resources (assuming you unzipped test.zip to desktop).
+(f) rename it to credentials.json and put in \Desktop\test\src\main\resources (assuming you unzipped test.zip to desktop).
-(g) C:\Gradle\gradle-5.6.2\bin gradle clean C:\Gradle\gradle-5.6.2\bin gradle run and saw list of files!!!!!
+(g) C:\Gradle\gradle-5.6.2\bin gradle clean C:\Gradle\gradle-5.6.2\bin gradle run
+(h) web-browser will open up and you have to authenticate at google with correct google user that has the project/credentials (i) token gets saved to file \Desktop\test\tokens\StoredCredential (j) saw list of files!!!!!